timetoady/timetoady.gihub.io/_posts/2021-3-4-functions-callbacks-promises.md

 ### What is a callback?

 Simply put, callbacks are functions that are passed in another function as an argument.
+Since functions in JavaScript are in and of themselves [first-class objects](https://developer.mozilla.org/en-US/docs/Glossary/First-class_Function), you can pass them into other functions.

 #### How do they work?

-As the function processes, the callback is called (or “invoked”) inside the function it has been placed in.
-It can be used to simplify the number of processes you want a function to take (which makes your code cleaner and cuts down on duplicate code if you do that support function more than once) or defined in-line as part of a method to specify how it's doing it's work.
+As the function processes, the callback function is called (or “invoked”) inside the function it has been placed in.
+You can then define the whole callback within the function to scope information, or simplify the number of processes you want it to perform by calling your callback from where it's defined outside the current function.
+This makes code cleaner and cuts down on duplication.

+And if you think I've used the word function a lot of times, you're function function right.

+You can also make your callback defined in-line as part of a method to specify how it's doing it's work.
+Arrow functions are great for this.

 For example: